The CFO cheat sheet: Nine ways to improve effectiveness

-While larger companies will typically have somebody specifically tasked with addressing risk, it’s often the case that CFOs and legal teams will collaborate to manage risk.
-Either way, effective CFOs know to develop an in-depth understanding of entity wide risks.
+While larger organizations will typically have somebody specifically tasked with addressing risk, it’s often the case that CFOs and legal teams will collaborate to manage risk.
+Either way, effective CFOs know to develop an in-depth understanding of entity-wide risks.
 They should also have a strategy for how the firm will handle it when risk standards are compromised.

 A decent CFO will call out problems and inconsistencies, but a truly effective CFO will alert others to issues before they become full-blown problems.